 Many people say that they are 'self-isolating' and do so for different reasons.

-At the moment, the government is advising ‘social distancing’ for everyone, and 'shielding' for those with certain health conditions - but these are not the same as ‘self-isolation’.
+At the moment, the government is advising ‘social distancing’ for everyone - but this is not the same as ‘self-isolation’.

 Those who are classed as ‘self-isolating’ for benefit purposes are those who: